rizdaprasetya/mt-alt-doc/en/payment-link/with-api.md

 <h4 class="my-card-title">Accessible & Secure</h4>

-You can manage who can access the feature from your system, without providing access to your whole Midtrans dashboard.
-Secure & simple payment for the customer.
+Manage who can access the feature from your system, without providing access to your whole Midtrans dashboard.
+Also a secure & simple payment flow for the Customer.

   </div>
   <div class="my-card card-smaller">